-Brands are embracing multi format video as a key marketing strategy, whether they’re exploring how personal relevance influences viewing habits across formats or thinking like creators and experimenting with short- and long-form content.
+Brands are embracing multi-format video as a key marketing strategy, whether they’re exploring how personal relevance influences viewing habits across formats or thinking like creators and experimenting with short- and long-form content.

 With creators uploading both Shorts and long-form seeing better watch time and subscriber growth compared to those only uploading long-form,1 brands are turning to the platform to bring their campaigns to life across different formats and environments.

 While multi-format success often means matching your creative asset with the right screen and content type, it’s also critically important to use video formats that are geared toward your marketing goals.
-Here, we’ll break down what this means in practice by looking at three case studies about brands that combined multiple video formats with cutting-edge creative to drive powerful results.
+Here, we’ll break down what this means in practice by looking at two case studies about brands that combined multiple video formats with cutting-edge creative to drive powerful results.

 Nissan orchestrates success through music

 Nissan wanted to build awareness and excitement for its all-new, all-electric vehicle, Ariya, in a thrilling way.
 Knowing that music offers a deeply personal, yet universal, experience, the brand dreamed up unique ways to leverage the art form.
-Since YouTube offers a breadth of ways for music fans to tap into their passions, the marketing team tapped into the platform to reach engaged audiences.
+Since YouTube offers a breadth of ways for music fans to tap into their passions, the marketing team tapped into the platform tocreative to reach engaged audiences.